SIMPLE – FASTER – CAPABLE

 Q and A: HOW DO I GET RANK AND INSTRUCTORSHIPS IN HOCK’S FORCE NECESSARY COURSES?

-• Question: How do I Become a Scientific Fighting Congress (SFC) instructor?
+Question: How do I become a Scientific Fighting Congress (SFC) instructor?
 Or obtain rank?
-How Does This Training Work?
+How does this training work?
+What are the courses within the SFC?

-The SFC is the corporate name of all this.
+The SFC is the corporate name above of all this.
 The year 2025 is the 30th year of our international operation.
-We have thousands of members in many countries as far as China and Australia.
+We have thousands of members in many countries as far as Australia.
 Under that corporate SFC umbrella are the 7 big programs or courses.
-First pick a course or courses.
+All rank is optional.
+Yoy can just train for knowledge.
+There is no monthly tithing, franchise fees.
+First pick a course or courses you are interested in…

-• Note- Due to my long engagement with Kajukenbo and an 8th Dan ranking, I am capable of shepherding FN: Hand practitioners into this fantastic martial art.
-Contact me for details.
+- Force Necessary: Hand!
+The unarmed combatives course, (associated with Kajukenbo and the Citizen’s Self Defense League) Due to my decades long engagement with Kajukenbo and my 8th Dan ranking, I am capable of shepherding FN: Hand practitioners into this fantastic martial art if they so wish.

 My typical seminars are about 12 to 14 hours over a weekend.
 I only plan on teaching certain themes for about 6 to 8 of these hours.
 The other hours I select material needed by the attendees.
 Some camps are geared specifically for rank advancement and those are the best places to go to for advancement.
 Most seminars are just about various subject matters.
 Also, of course, your regional instructor, or your favorite non-regional instructor can promote you too, in his or her regular classes, semi-privates or privates.